artainmo/general-programming/languages/rust/README.md

     println!("{key}: {value}");
 }
 ```
-If we insert a key and a value into a hash map and then insert that same key with a different value, the value associated with that key will be replaced/overwritten.
+If we insert a key and a value into a hash map and then insert that same key with a different value, the value associated with that key will be replaced/overwritten.<br>
+By default, 'HashMap' uses a hashing function called 'SipHash' that can provide resistance to denial-of-service (DoS) attacks involving hash tables.
+This is not the fastest hashing algorithm available, but the trade-off for better security is worth it.
+If you find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different hasher.

+### Error Handling

 ### Generic Types, Traits, and Lifetimes
 Generics are placeholders who can represent any type.
 They usually are denoted as `T`.
 We declare a generic function like this `fn largest<T>(list: &[T]) -> &T {`.
 We can also define structs to use a generic type parameter/placeholder in one or more fields.